Watch the full event here.For further information: email@example.com or firstname.lastname@example.org.

 Skills development measures are instrumental in reaping the benefits of potential job creation in new green economic activities and in addressing the social challenges in shifting to more sustainable models of energy generation, production and consumption across sectors.
 Massive deployment of skills development and active labour market policy measures will be needed to enable countries to implement the climate change targets, maximize job gains and address negative impacts while transitioning to low-carbon economies.
 It is in this context, the ILO joined forces with the European Centre for the Development of Vocational Training (Cedefop) and conducted national studies in 31 countries.

-Objective of the eventThe global Forum will discuss the results of this comparative research and to be organized in the context of the celebration of the ILO Centenary.
-It also takes place as part of the ILO Green Week and the 2019 World Environment Day.
+Objectives of the eventThe global Forum discussed the results of this comparative research and was organized in the context of the celebration of the ILO Centenary.
+It also took place as part of the ILO Green Week and the 2019 World Environment Day.